AvarianKnight/pma-voice/README.md

-It's usually considered a good idea to change the resource name from pma-voice -> (server initials)-voice, as the keybinds will stick between servers.

 ### Disclaimer: Code in the main repo is considered to be 'dev', please use the [Latest Release](https://github.com/AvarianKnight/pma-voice/releases) for a stable version.

 # pma-voice